 Several month's after Cherie's death, I started making inquiries with regional adoption and rescue agencies.
 I had it narrowed down to a couple of promising leads, including a rescue dog that came to this country as part of a plane load of Golden Retrievers that were running loose in and around Istanbul, Turkey.
 He was a solid black mixed breed that was included in the shipment as an afterthought because of his close friendship with one of the retrievers.
 The local rescue agency arranged for a "meet and greet" at my home on June 26, 2017.
 That first meeting went very well.
 Karmer (the name given to him while in quarantine in Turkey) and I hit it off very well.
 Two days later, the adoption agency dropped him off at my home and in my care.

-For a dog that spent the first 2 years of his life living in a forest near Istanbul and another 6 months in quarantine, kennels and a brief stint in a foster home, he was remarkably well behaved.
+For a dog that spent the first year of his life living in a forest near Istanbul and his first year in the USA in quarantine, kennels and a brief stint in a foster home, he was remarkably well behaved.
 The adoption agency left a crate for him to sleep in and for containment when I left the house.
 He gave that crate a wide berth and his first night was spent at the foot of my bed.
 I walked him frequently and he showed good manners on the leash and did his business during our walks.
 The first major test came when I left the house for 3 hours to play soccer.
 I had dismantled the crate and stored it in the garage and he was free to roam the house.
 This was our first separation since he arrived in my home and he cried a little when I closed the door behind me leading to the garage.
 I brought a friend back with me after our game and we found a very excited dog waiting for us.
 No mess, nothing was disturbed or broken.
 He is very sociable and loves the company of people and other dogs.
 I joined the local dog park where he made lots of new canine and human friends.
 "Everybody loves Draco".
 Yup, that's the name I gave him in honor of another dog named Draco that belonged to a friend.
 I knew the other Draco for 8 years or more before he passed away just a couple of months prior to my dog's arrival at my home.

 As I write this, Draco has been with me for seven month.
 I love this